ssbsukirat/medicine/Infections/Syndromes/UTIs.md

 - 1st febrile UTI should have USG or CT done
 - Refer to urologist if unclear diagnosis or recurrent UTI
 ## Asymptomatic bacteruria
+- absent signs and symptoms of UTI
+- 10^5/ml bacteria CFU

+# Treatment
 -